bchesnut19/wifi_connectivity_bot/Readme.txt

 -Fix tweet_date_formatter for when only one unit is tweeted, WROTE, NEED TO TEST *
--Test to make sure bot functions properly when wifi actually goes down.*
+-Test to make sure bot functions properly when wifi actually goes down*
--Figure out good way to keep track of when summary call should run
+-Add to setup script to allow user to set up config through command line*
 -Add percentage for summary
--Add new documentation for scripts
+-Add new documentation
 -Attempting to remove bash script calls (probably more trouble than its worth)